 Course Introduction

 This course covers the practical systems structure and algorithms in wireless systems, with contents balancing between engineering principles and industrial practice.
-The course provides students with comprehensive technical capabilities to develop wireless system and hardware that are applicable to 5G, LTE and WiFi systems.
+The course provides students and engineers with comprehensive technical capabilities to develop hardware and software systems in general wireless systems including 5G, LTE and WiFi.
+The applicable technical areas include hardware design, embedded systems and software development.

-This course is suitable for industrial professionals seeking to develop an in-depth understanding of the wireless system principles that can help their professional work.
-The course audience can be hardware engineers with RTL focus, hardware engineers with analog circuit focus, system engineers, software engineers, and research scientists.
-This course is also suitable for students from electrical and computer engineering and other fields in engineering and science majors, for example, physics, computer science, etc.
+This course is suitable for industrial professionals to develop the in-depth understanding of the wireless system principles that can help their professional work.
+The course audience can be digital/analog hardware engineers, embedded engineers, software developers, wireless system engineers, and research scientists.
+This course is also suitable for both graduate and undergraduate students from Electrical and Computer Engineering, Computer Science, and other fields in engineering and science majors.

 Upon completing this industrial course, participants will receive the Wireless System Certification, issued by InnoMountain Academy.